 Need some help?

-Do check out the Comments below – you could ask a question there.
-Reading other people’s experiences can be very helpful.
+Check out the Comments below – you could ask a question there.
 The comments are split into pages – use the “older comments” and “newer comments” buttons at the bottom to read them all.